Climb Volcanoes of Mexico With Alpine Ascents

 Recent Success

-We had a great 2019/2020 season with both teams reaching the summit of Ixta and Orizaba.
-This comes off our biggest seasons in 2017 and 2018 (100% team summit success).
-After taking a break in 2020, we are excited to resume operations this fall with Stuart Robertson and Seth Timpano heading up our trips.
+We had a great 2022/2023 season with all teams reaching the summit of Ixta and Orizaba.
+We are excited to continue operations this fall with guides Stuart Robertson, Connor Chilcott, Hannah McGowan, and Seth Timpano heading up our trips.
 The Volcanoes of Mexico is one of our advanced beginner climbs at altitude, a perfect follow-up to Mt.
 Rainier or other Beginner Mountaineering Courses, and is particularly beneficial for those needing more experience before climbing Denali.
 In most cases our Mexico climbs are led by the same guides who lead our Denali expeditions.

 About the Trip

-In the heart of Mexico, about 800 miles south of the United States border, rise the third and seventh highest mountains in North America.
-El Pico de Orizaba (also known as Chitlalcotepetl, 18,491 ft.) and Iztaccihuatl (also known as Izta, 17,159 ft.) rise impressively above the central plateau.
-Each fall and winter we attempt to summit these two volcanoes, which are by far the most attractive climbs in Mexico.
+In the heart of Mexico, about 800 miles south of the United States border, rise the third highest mountains in North America.
+El Pico de Orizaba (also known as Chitlalcotepetl, 18,491 ft.
+5636m) towers impressively above the central plateau.
+In preparation of our ascent of Orizaba we will climb La Malinche and Sierra Negra (5th highest peak in Mexico).
+The new itinerary has climbers acclimating and on La Malinche and Sierra Negra as Itza has become increasingly hazardous due to changing conditions.
 This Alpine Ascents expedition provides a fantastically rich experience for both the advanced beginner and the intermediate climber.
 It also serves as an excellent preparation for climbing mountains such as Denali and is an affordable way to participate in a successful international high-altitude expedition.

 The Mountains